 This might seem to be more of a soft skill than a hard skill, but project management is critical for all technical projects.
 And, it often requires using complex programs and systems, which aren't always easily mastered.
-Being a good project manager means being a good leader, delegating tasks, and measuring the success of each project.
-Being a good project manager means more successful projects, which employers always want.
+Being a good project manager means being an effective leader, delegating tasks, and measuring the success of each project.